v6cord/VVVVVV/FEATURES.md

 - `nointerrupt()` - prevent interrupting a script when player moves into a script box

 - `yesinterrupt()` - undoes the above

+- `return()` - return to the previous script and line number if you jumped to a script